Ouranosinc/scen_workflow_afr/README.md

 - calculation of statistics related to climate scenarios and indices;
 - generation of time series and maps.

-At the moment,the script only performs these tasks at a station.
-Soon, it will perform these tasks on a grid.
+The current version of the script (v1.0.2, August 204h, 2020) performs these tasks at a station.
+Soon, it will also perform these tasks on a grid.

 ## Versions
 ### 1.0.0

-The first release includes the following items:
+This is the initial stable release.

 ### 1.0.1